Browse Articles

 3. Buffer Management

 SQL Server buffers pages in RAM to minimize disc Input/Output.
-A 8 KB page could be buffered in-memory and the set of all pages currently buffered is called the buffer cache.
-On the basis of available memory, SQL Server decides how many pages will be cached in memory.
-The buffer cache is managed by the Buffer Manager.
+An 8 KB page could be buffered in-memory and the set of all pages currently buffered is called the buffer cache.
+Based on available memory, SQL Server decides how many pages will be cached in memory.
+The Buffer Manager manages the buffer cache.

 4. Logging and Transaction

-SQL Server uses a transaction to make sure that any operation either totally completes or is undone if fails, but never leaves the database in an intermediate state.
+SQL Server uses a transaction to make sure that any operation either completes or is undone if fails, but never leaves the database in an intermediate state.
 Any changes made to a page will update the in-memory cache of the page and simultaneously all the operations performed will be written to a log, along with the transaction ID.
-Each log entry is recognized by an increasing Log Sequence Number (LSN) which makes sure that no event overwrites another event.
+Each log entry is recognized by an increasing Log Sequence Number (LSN), ensuring that no event overwrites another event.
 SQL Server makes sure that the log will be written onto the disc before the actual page is written back.

 5. Concurrency and locking

-In Optimistic concurrency control, a new version of a row is created whenever the divrow is updated.
-Both the versions of the row are stored and maintained into a system-defined database Tempdb.
+In Optimistic concurrency control, a new version of a row is created whenever the div row is updated.
+Both versions of the row are stored and maintained in a system-defined database Tempdb.

 6. Data Retrieval